mongodb/atlas-cli-plugin-kubernetes/CONTRIBUTING.md

 ## Feature Requests

-We welcome any feedback or feature request, to submit yours please head over to our [feedback page](https://feedback.mongodb.com/forums/930808-mongodb-cli).
+We welcome any feedback or feature requests, to submit yours please head over to our [feedback page](https://feedback.mongodb.com/forums/930808-mongodb-cli).

 ## Reporting Issues

-Please create a [GitHub issue](https://github.com/mongodb/atlas-cli-plugin-kubernetes/issues/new?assignees=&labels=&template=bug_report.md) describing the kind of problem you're facing with as much detail as possible, including things like operating system or anything else may be relevant to the issue.
+Please create a [GitHub issue](https://github.com/mongodb/atlas-cli-plugin-kubernetes/issues/new?assignees=&labels=&template=bug_report.md) describing the kind of problem you're facing with as much detail as possible, including things like operating system or anything else that may be relevant to the issue.

 ## Auto-close Stale Issues and Pull Requests